 Parker Ridge Hike

-The Parker Ridge hike is one the must do ones along the parkway.
+The Parker Ridge hike is one the must do ones along the Icefields Parkway.
 Views open on the hike within five minutes of starting out.
 The hike is just 4.8 km return so you can knock it off in 90 minutes and still have time to gape at the Saskatchewan Glacier.
 This is a family-friendly hike.

 There is a large, signed parking lot for the Parker Ridge hike, 41 km north of Saskatchewan River Crossing and 8.6 km south of the Columbia Icefield Discovery Centre.